murad-karimli/brs-protocol/README.md

 ## Background

 In classical geometry, **trisecting an arbitrary angle** using only a compass and straightedge is known to be **impossible in general**.
-This geometric limitation forms the basis for the BRS identification protocol: the Prover knows a trisectable angle and proves it without disclosing the method.
+This limitation forms the base for the BRS identification protocol: the Prover knows a trisectable angle and proves it without disclosing the method.

 ---